TiagoSilvaPereira/Laravel-Uploadable/README.md

 ## About Upload

 This package uses the [Laravel File Storage](https://laravel.com/docs/5.5/filesystem) to keep the file management.
 The files will be stored inside the default disk.
-To access the images or files, you need to create a symbolic link inside your project:
+For example, if you are using the public disk, to access the images or files, you need to create a symbolic link inside your project:

 ```
 php artisan storage:link
 ```

-And then, configure your default filesystem, inside config/filesystems.php to the public disk:
+And then, configure your default filesystem, inside config/filesystems.php to point the public disk:

 ```
 'default' => env('FILESYSTEM_DRIVER', 'public'),